Mt. Washington Campus

 Every Saturday, 10:00 a.m.–4:00 p.m.

-Highlights of the Southwest Museum Collection, in the upper and lower lobbies, is on view every Saturday from 10:00 a.m. to 4:00 p.m. in the historic Southwest Museum building at the Autry’s Mount Washington Campus.
+Highlights of the Southwest Museum Collection is on view every Saturday from 10:00 a.m. to 4:00 p.m. in the historic Southwest Museum building at the Autry’s Mount Washington Campus.

 The Southwest Museum of the American Indian Collection, the second largest collection of Native American objects in the United States, is widely regarded as one of the finest collections in the world.
 Artifacts range in age from prehistoric to the present, documenting Native history and culture in the Americas.
 Some of the earliest pieces in the collection include archaeological materials from museum-sponsored excavations, including those led by notable archaeologist and curator Mark Raymond Harrington.
 Other collection strengths include a stunning array of ceramics from the southwestern United States.
 Today, the Autry is committed to maintaining its stewardship responsibilities for this important collection by conserving these objects and ensuring their preservation for generations to come.

-The museum’s ethnobotanical gardens are also open for visitors to stroll in and enjoy.
+The museum’s community garden are also open for visitors to stroll in and enjoy.